Wii system software: Internet Channel

-The software is saved to the Wii's 512 MB internal flash memory (it can be copied to an SD card after it has been downloaded).
-The temporary Internet files (maximum of 5MB for the trial version) can only be saved to the Wii's internal memory.
-The application launches within a few seconds, after connecting to the Internet through a wireless LAN using the built-in interface or a wired LAN by using the USB to the Ethernet adapter.
+The software is saved to the Wii's 512 MB internal flash memory (it can be copied to an SD card after it had been downloaded).
+The temporary internet files (maximum of 5MB for the trial version) can only be saved to the Wii's internal memory.
+The application launches within a few seconds, after connecting to the internet through a wireless LAN using the built-in interface or a wired LAN by using the USB to the Ethernet adapter.

-The Opera-based Wii browser allows users full access to the Internet and supports all the same web standards that are included in the desktop versions of Opera, including CSS and JavaScript.
+The Opera-based Wii browser allows users full access to the internet and supports all the same web standards that are included in the desktop versions of Opera, including CSS and JavaScript.
 It is also possible for the browser to use technologies such as Ajax, SVG, RSS, and Adobe Flash Player 8 and limited support for Adobe Flash Player 9.
 Opera Software has indicated that the functionality will allow for third parties to create web applications specifically designed for the use on the Wii Browser, and it will support widgets, standalone web-based applications using Opera as an application platform.

 Third party APIs and SDKs have been released that allow developers to read the values of the Wii Remote buttons in both Flash and JavaScript.
 This allows for software that previously required keyboard controls to be converted for use with the Wii Remote.
-The browser was also used to stream BBC iPlayer videos from April 9, 2008 after an exclusive deal was made with Nintendo UK and the BBC to offer their catch-up service for the Wii.
+The browser was also used to stream BBC iPlayer videos starting on April 9, 2008, after an exclusive deal was made with Nintendo UK and the BBC to offer their streaming service for the Wii.
 However, the September 2009 update caused the iPlayer to no longer operate.
 The BBC acknowledged the issue and created a dedicated channel instead.
-In June 2009, YouTube released YouTube XL, a TV-friendly version of the popular video-sharing website.
+In June 2009, YouTube released YouTube XL, a television version of the video-sharing website.
 The regular YouTube page would redirect the browser to YouTube XL, if the website detected that the Internet Channel or the PlayStation 3 browser is being used.